openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/bitwise/bitwise-right-shift-15.rst

 .. note::

-    If the number of shifts is negative or exceeds the total number of bits in the type **T**, the behaviour can be undefined or implementation defined (depends on the hardware).
+    If the number of shifts is negative, or if it equals or exceeds the total number of bits in the type **T**, the behavior can be undefined or implementation-defined (depends on the hardware).

 **Attributes**: